Places To Get Tacos In Memphis

 This list isn’t meant to be exhaustive, just a few favorites that have been featured on the blog.
 If you have suggestions for additions, leave ’em in the comments.
 The magical thing about The Internet is that we can always add to the list!
 The places are in no particular order.

 For authentic Mexican tacos made fresh to order, head downtown to the cozy little taco shop right off of Court Square.
-As of this writing, they are still closed due to a fire in July, but plan to reopen.
 Read more.
+In early 2018, Maciel’s opened a second location with a slightly different menu, bigger dining room, big patio, and bar.
+Read more about Maciel’s Highland here.

 – Tacos Borolas (American Way)